 The Mind is strong however, but the Body is weak.
 The Body screams: PEACH!
 CHERRY!
 LOQUAT!
 FIGS!

 So I go to the fridges, I get myself a bag of frozen berries, they are good for you, aren’t they, with all the antioxidants.
 I go home and I make myself some custard, it’s even wheat-free, dessert can hardly get any healthier.
 I make it in the microwave in two minutes.
-Then I can have some fruit.
-Sort of.
+Then I can have sommer, just for dessert.

 - 1 egg yolk